-- (7) ERCOT shall notify each Resource Entity when applicable changes to the model are processed and implemented in accordance with Protocol Section 3.10.1. - (8) A Resource Entity shall revise the Resource Registration data as required by this Section to reflect changes in any data related to an All-Inclusive Generation Resource. - (9) The Resource Entity must submit updated Resource Registration data containing changes made for the reasons below for an All-Inclusive Generation Resource: - (a) Within ten Business Days of ERCOT approval of a Net Dependable Capability test to reflect the results of the test; - (b) Within ten Business Days of ERCOT approval of a reactive capability test to reflect the results of the test; - (c) Within ten Business Days of a request by ERCOT to check or update specific Resource Registration data; and - (d) Within ten Business Days of a known change to any Resource Registration data.
+- (7) ERCOT shall notify each Resource Entity when applicable changes to the model are processed and implemented in accordance with Protocol Section 3.10.1. - (8) A Resource Entity shall revise the Resource Registration data as required by this Section to reflect changes in any data related to an All-Inclusive Generation Resource. - (9) The Resource Entity must submit updated Resource Registration data containing changes made for the reasons below for an All-Inclusive Generation Resource: - (a) Within ten Business Days of ERCOT approval of a Net Dependable Capability test to reflect the results of the test; - (b) Within ten Business Days of ERCOT approval of a reactive capability test to reflect the results of the test: - (c) Within ten Business Days of a request by ERCOT to check or update specific Resource Registration data; and - (d) Within ten Business Days of a known change to any Resource Registration data.

-6.9 Addition of Proposed Generation Resources to the Planning Models
+6.9 Addition of Proposed Generation to the Planning Models

-- (1) ERCOT will include a proposed Generation Resource in the base cases created and maintained by the Steady State Working Group (SSWG) once each of the following has occurred: - (a) The Interconnecting Entity (IE) provides all data required in the Security Screening Study, if the Full Interconnection Study (FIS) has not started, or the FIS, if the FIS has started; - (b) ERCOT determines that the IE has received all necessary Texas Commission on Environmental Quality (TCEQ)-approved air permits or that no such permits are required; - (c) The IE submits a completed Declaration of Adequate Water Supplies (Section 8, Attachment B, Declaration of Adequate Water Supplies; generation types exempt from this requirement are cited in Attachment B); and - (d) ERCOT receives one of the following: - (i) A signed Standard Generation Interconnection Agreement (SGIA) from the Transmission Service Provider (TSP) and a written notice from the TSP that the IE has provided: - (A) A notice to proceed with the construction of the interconnection; and
+- (1) For generation meeting the conditions of paragraph (1) of Section 5.1.1, Applicability, ERCOT will include applicable generation in the base cases created and maintained by the Steady State Working Group (SSWG) once each of the following has occurred: - (a) The Interconnecting Entity (IE) provides all data required in the Security Screening Study, if the Full Interconnection Study (FIS) has not started, or the FIS, if the FIS has started; - (b) ERCOT determines that the IE has received all necessary Texas Commission on Environmental Quality (TCEQ)-approved air permits or that no such permits are required; - (c) The IE submits a completed Declaration of Adequate Water Supplies (Section 8, Attachment B, Declaration of Adequate Water Supplies; generation types exempt from this requirement are cited in Attachment B); and - (d) ERCOT receives one of the following: - (i) A signed Standard Generation Interconnection Agreement (SGIA) from the Transmission Service Provider (TSP) and a written notice from the TSP that the IE has provided: - (A) A notice to proceed with the construction of the interconnection; and

-- (B) The financial security required to fund the interconnection facilities; or - (ii) A public, financially binding agreement between the IE and the TSP under which the interconnection for the Generation Resource will be constructed along with: - (A) A written notice from the TSP that the IE has provided notice to proceed with the construction of the interconnection; and - (B) The required financial security; or - (iii) A letter from a duly authorized official from a Municipally Owned Utility (MOU) or Electric Cooperative (EC) confirming the Entity's intent to construct and operate a proposed Generation Resource and interconnect such Generation to its own transmission system. - (2) Upon receiving notice from ERCOT that the IE has met the requirements of paragraph (1) above, the IE shall provide within 60 days the remaining required data as specified in the Resource Registration Glossary, Planning Model column, using the applicable Resource Registration process.
-The purpose of submitting the data is for modeling of the proposed Generation Resource in the base cases created and maintained by the System Protection Working Group (SPWG) and the Dynamics Working Group (DWG). - (3) Once the IE has met these requirements, ERCOT will notify the SSWG, SPWG, and the DWG, and the proposed Generation Resource will be included in the base cases created and maintained by these working groups.
+- (B) The financial security required to fund the interconnection facilities; or - (ii) A public, financially binding agreement between the IE and the TSP under which the interconnection for the applicable generation will be constructed along with: - (A) A written notice from the TSP that the IE has provided notice to proceed with the construction of the interconnection; and - (B) The required financial security; or - (iii) A letter from a duly authorized official from a Municipally Owned Utility (MOU) or Electric Cooperative (EC) confirming the Entity's intent to construct and operate applicable generation and interconnect such generation to its own transmission system. - (2) Upon receiving notice from ERCOT that the IE has met the requirements of paragraph (1) above, the IE shall provide within 60 days the remaining required data as specified in the Resource Registration Glossary, Planning Model column, using the applicable Resource Registration process.
+The purpose of submitting the data is for modeling of the applicable generation in the base cases created and maintained by the System Protection Working Group (SPWG) and the Dynamics Working Group (DWG). - (3) Once the IE has met these requirements, ERCOT will notify the SSWG, SPWG, and DWG that the applicable generation will be included in the base cases created and maintained by these working groups.